 Vendors play a key role in the success of any business.
 Using the following vendor management best practices to build a mutually strong relationship with vendors will help organizations strengthen overall performance in the marketplace.

 At Litcom, we assist our clients in evaluating and selecting enterprise wide business systems, as well as solutions for specific industry verticals, best of breed software applications and the hardware and network infrastructure required to support their business.
-To see how we can assist you with your organization’s vendor selection process, please check out our free guide: Conducting a Software Selection Process or contact us at: firstname.lastname@example.org .
+To see how we can assist you with your organization’s vendor selection process, please contact us at: firstname.lastname@example.org .